Add to the equation the rising overall cost of healthcare and a more challenging environment to obtain credit, and the result is even worse.

 About the Authors:

 Bruce Weintraub is Vice President of Marketing and Tyler Eppley is Regional Sales Manager, Western Region.
-ClearBalance by CSI Financial Services is the premier provider of patient loan programs.
-Since 1992, CSI has funded more than $500 million in patient loans enabling hundreds of thousands of patients to affordably pay off their healthcare obligations.
+ClearBalance is the premier provider of patient loan programs.
+Since 1992, ClearBalance has funded more than $500 million in patient loans enabling hundreds of thousands of patients to affordably pay off their healthcare obligations.